gaokanxu/lumos/docs/src/proposals/off-chain-message-signing.md

 ## Signing

-Solana off-chain messages **MUST** only be signed using the ed25519 digital signature scheme.
+Lumos off-chain messages **MUST** only be signed using the ed25519 digital signature scheme.
 Before signing, the message **MUST** be strictly checked to conform to the associated preamble.
 The message body is then appended to the [message preamble](#message-preamble).
 Finally the result is ed25519 signed.